Shelf Life Systems white logo

 The Takeaway

 Ensuring the shelf life of your beer means preventing refermentation and exploding cans.
-Especially as you look to expand distribution in order to get your beer into the hands of consumers across the country.
+Especially as you look to expand distribution to get your beer into the hands of consumers across the country.
 Your brewery needs to look into the effectiveness of pasteurization so that you don’t have to leave your beer’s shelf life up to chance in kegs or with distributors.